QuantEcon/lecture-python-intro/lectures/long_run_growth.md

 +++ {"user_expressions": []}

-Let us interpolate based on time to fill in any gaps in the dataset for the purpose of plotting
+Let's interpolate based on time to fill in any gaps in the dataset for the purpose of plotting

 ```{code-cell} ipython3
 regionalgdppc.interpolate(method='time', inplace=True)